Why are US mass shootings getting more deadly?

 Adam Lanza, who killed 26 people at Sandy Hook Elementary in Newtown, Connecticut, in 2012, and James Holmes, who killed 12 in Aurora, Colorado, that year, both used weapons with this feature.
 The data's clear: the number of killings in individual attacks goes up when assault rifles are used.

-Researchers have also examined the laws: a ban on semiautomatic assault weapons and large-capacity magazines was passed in 1994.
+Researchers have also examined the laws: a ban on semiautomatic military-style assault rifles and large-capacity magazines was passed in 1994.
 It was lifted in 2004.

 Experts said lifting the ban helped to usher in a new era of mass shootings.
 With these weapons, individuals could shoot faster and for longer periods of time - and consequently were able to kill more people in their attacks.

 In addition states have their own laws.
-After the Sandy Hook massacre, a Connecticut law was passed that banned semiautomatic rifles (or assault weapons, as they're also known).
+After the Sandy Hook massacre, a Connecticut law was passed that banned some semiautomatic rifles.

 Other states loosened their gun laws, however.
 In Georgia, for example, a law was passed that allowed people to carry weapons in school classrooms, nightclubs and other places.
 Experts at the Giffords Law Center to Prevent Gun Violence wrote that people in states with stricter gun controls tended to see less gun violence.